Exchange Server editions and versions

 Client Access licenses (CALs): Exchange also comes in two CAL editions, which are referred to as a Standard CAL and an Enterprise CAL.
 You can mix and match the Exchange server editions with the CAL types.
 For example, you can use Enterprise CALs with Standard Edition or Standard CALs with Enterprise Edition.

-For more information about Exchange license types, see Licensing.
+For more information about Exchange license types, see Exchange Licensing FAQs.